Summary

 devtools | Encryption enabled but performance counters accessible for profiling/debugging. |

-Providers advertising confidential-compute: true with GPUs must have those GPUs in on mode (not devtools).
+Providers advertising TEE capability with GPUs must have those GPUs in on mode (not devtools).

 CPU-GPU Secure Channel